SchoolOfCode/bc17-w5d1-catch-up-express-api-with-file-storage-nsync/README.md

 ```
 After running the test, use CTRL C to reset the terminal, similar to stopping nodemon while running a server.

+If some of the tests aren't passing, look for clues in the terminal as to why they have failed.
+The test name/description, expected and received outputs and other error messages can help you to troubleshoot, and potentially improve your CRUD routes (`app.js`) and/or helper functions (`recipes.js`) to the point that they pass.

 ## Bonus challenges - THESE ARE OPTIONAL!

 Try the challenges below when you're confident that all the routes above work and your API is RESTful.